quiet-ranger/springbootprimer/chapter-003/README.md

 6. Create the following additional classes which are not generated:

-+ Same as created for chapter-002
++ Same as created for chapter-002, except for `LoadDatabase` as the functionality was moved inside `PayrollApplication` to demonstrate that this is also possible/acceptable
 + __EmployeeModelAssembler__ has a convenience method to generate HATEOAS links

 Notice that the biggest change actually happens in __EmployeeController__ as no longer return the original entities but various wrappers from the HATEOAS package.